 Where to Stay in Santorini

 Santorini has no shortage of hotels, these are a few of the best hotels in Santorini to help get you started.
 We suggest staying at least 2 nights in Oia and then you can mix up your stay with two nights in the beaches and a night or two in Fira or Imerovigli.
-Check out our hotels in Santorini’s suggestions below.
+Check out our hotels in Santorini suggestions below.
+Or go directly to our full guide Where to Stay in Santorini

 Oia – Santorini